 Most Audaciously Bullshit Ending presented by Alex Navarro

 I don't like the Assassin's Creed series.
-I've tried 2 and 4, rumored to be some of the best in the series.
+I've tried 2 and 4, rumored to be some of the best ones.
 While I managed to get through 2 at least, I just bounced right off 4.
-They're impressive as historic tourism sandboxes, but I never geled with either's story or characters and the gameplay just felt pretty lame and automated, dressed in the now common Ubisoft sandbox map barf and tower climbing bullcrap.
+They're impressive as historic tourism sandboxes, but they're not really my thing, and I think they're overall pretty damn boring.

 We're now on something like the eleventh main game in the series, and any attempt at grounded realism has evidently gone straight out the window.
 I hear they hired the Saints Row 3 director, and it seems his latent ability is to make the games he work on sillier over time.
 I did not bother playing Assasin's Creed Odyssey, but Alex Navarro sure did, and his retelling of one of the game's endings is so spectacularly dumb I needed to highlight it here so people daunted by 20 hours of podcasts don't miss out on one of the funniest bits of the year.
 Maybe it makes more sense in context.
 Alex made it sound hilarious.